Marymount colleges: New York

 Of the American colleges founded by RSHM, Marymount College, Tarrytown, was founded first, on December 8, 1907, founded by Johanna Butler.
 Marymount School, a women's Catholic high school in Manhattan, was founded in 1926.
 In 1936, an extension of Marymount College, Tarrytown, was formed in Manhattan.
 It later became the co-educational college now known as Marymount Manhattan College.

 The original Marymount College, Tarrytown, was consolidated with Fordham University.
-In fall 2005, Fordham University announced that it would close the college in June 2007.
-Thus, the last graduating Marymount class was the Class of 2007.
+In fall 2005, Fordham University announced that it would close the college in June 2007, graduating the last class that year.
 In August 2007, Fordham announced, to the disappointment of many alumnae, that it would sell the Marymount campus.
 The university indicated that the unjustifiable and disproportionate cost of campus maintenance was the reason for closure, and that the university had already expended more on the maintenance and repair of the campus than it was even likely to recoup from its sale.
 On February 17, 2008, Fordham announced the sale of the campus for $27 million to EF Education, a chain of private language-instruction schools.